Amanda Strayer

 Senior Counsel, Accountability

-As Senior Counsel for Accountability at Human Rights First, Amanda Strayer coordinates the Targeted Human Rights and Anti-Corruption Sanctions Coalition, a group of more than 330 NGOs using the Global Magnitsky Act and other legal authorities to hold human rights abusers and corrupt actors accountable.
-In this role, she serves as the primary liaison with U.S. government personnel and assists NGOs and pro bono attorneys working to produce recommendations for sanctions in Africa, the Near East, and Europe and Eurasia.
+As Senior Counsel for Accountability at Human Rights First, Amanda Strayer coordinates the Targeted Human Rights and Anti-Corruption Sanctions Coalition, a group of more than 330 NGOs using the Global Magnitsky sanctions program and other legal authorities in the United States, UK, Canada, EU, and Australia to hold human rights abusers and corrupt actors accountable.
+In this role, she serves as the primary liaison with U.S. government personnel, assists NGOs working to produce recommendations for sanctions, and develops research and policy analysis on how these tools are used in the United States and multilaterally.

 Recent Articles: